AnyLog-co/documentation/02- Installation & Deployment/02- Virtualization/02- Installing the VM OVA.md

 ## Default dataset

-The demo environment ships with a pre-loaded dataset:
+The demo environment ships with a preloaded dataset:

 - **Database:** `new_company`
 - **Table:** `rand_data`